xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

 For example, old per-day data is automatically and quickly deleted according to the provided [retention policy](#retention) by removing the corresponding per-day subdirectory (partition).

-VictoriaLogs supports dynamic attach and detach of per-day partitions, by using the following HTTP API endpoints:
+VictoriaLogs supports the following HTTP API endpoints at `victoria-logs:9428` address for managing partitions:

 - `/internal/partition/attach?name=YYYYMMDD` - attaches the partition directory with the given name `YYYYMMDD` to VictoriaLogs, so it becomes visible for querying and can be used for data ingestion.